 Filter allows users to narrow down the results according to certain criteria.

 The filter dialog is triggered by tapping on the filter icon on the app bar.
 Based on the priority of actions, if there is no space in the app bar, the filter can be placed in the “More” menu on mobile.
 On tablet, it should be visible from the app bar.

 The filter dialog follows the standard full-screen dialog structure: a discard action on the left, and a confirmation action on the right.

-The “close” icon closes the dialog without having to commit.
-When nothing has been entered by the user, the dialog will be closed directly.
-If there is unsaved input, a confirmation dialog will show up asking users to confirm their action.
+The “Close” icon closes the dialog without having to commit.
+When nothing has been entered by the user, the dialog is closed directly.
+If there is unsaved input, a confirmation dialog pops up asking users to confirm their action.

 The “Apply” button confirms the selections users have made and closes the dialog.
-The list will be refreshed with the new filter settings.
+The list is refreshed with the new filter settings.

 Close interaction with confirmation dialog